MODERN DAY MYTHOLOGIES

 We spoke with the illustrator to understand where these ethereal images begin – exploring how her journey began, the reach of our collective consciousness, and why mythology plays such an important role in her work.

 ZVERUNA: When I was a kid, I asked my mother to draw naked bodies while I was watching the process.
-I started to draw organically, influenced by my background – maybe it was also inherited from the collective subconscious.
+I started to draw organically, influenced by my background.
+Maybe it was also inherited from the collective subconscious.
 Thousands of years ago people were searching for ways to transfer images from their heads into material reality.
 I feel in some way the real reason why I started to draw hides in the past – 40,000 years ago when humans started to draw in the caves.
 It is a ritual, and it is unavoidable.
-For every child, one of the first tools they start to use is a pencil...
-Or their finger on the sand, trying to draw.
+One of the first tools any child learns to use is a pencil, or even their finger in the sand, starting to draw.

 I live in a city called Šiauliai, in Lithuania, where I work at the main art centre of the city called Šiauliai Art Gallery (Šiaulių Dailės Galerija) – I’m a creative manager there and really love my job.
 I’m very happy it’s so connected with my other activities because it means I can learn all the time.
 We organise international avant-garde fashion, media and art festivals – you should come!

 I’m also a curator of a small pop-up gallery in the staircase of a design boutique store called wãpsva.
 Young Lithuanian artists can sell their art, zines, postcards, stickers and so on there.
 I’m a community-focused person, that‘s why I’m interested not only in my own art but in encouraging others as well – because cultural society can not function without small communities of like-minded people.